rcl-ssl/docs/dnsautorenew/linux-daemon.md

 Found 1 certificate(s) to process locally.
 Found 1 certificate(s) to renew.
 Scheduling shopeneur.com for renewal.
 ```

-- Re-start the services again to save the certificate to the local machine
+- After about 15 mins, re-start the services to save the certificate to the local machine

 ```bash
 sudo systemctl restart dnsautorenew